eagmon/eagmon.github.io/eran.md

-[Covert Lab](https://www.covert.stanford.edu), a postdoc at Columbia University’s Department of Biological Sciences in the [Stockwell lab](http://www.columbia.edu/cu/biology/StockwellLab/index/index.html), a visiting scholar in the [Program for Interdisciplinary Studies](https://www.ias.edu/ids) at The Institute for Advanced Study in Princeton, and a founding member of [YHouse](https://www.yhousenyc.org).
-He completed my PhD in Informatics (emphasis in complex systems) and Cognitive Science at Indiana University, where he worked with [Randy Beer](https://rdbeer.pages.iu.edu) as part of an NSF IGERT on the Dynamics of Brain-Body-Environment Systems in Behavior and Cognition.
+[Covert Lab](https://www.covert.stanford.edu), a postdoc at Columbia University’s Department of Biological Sciences in the [Stockwell lab](http://www.columbia.edu/cu/biology/StockwellLab/index/index.html), a visiting scholar in the [Program for Interdisciplinary Studies](https://www.ias.edu/ids) at The Institute for Advanced Study in Princeton.
+He completed his PhD in Informatics (emphasis in complex systems) and Cognitive Science at Indiana University, where he worked with [Randy Beer](https://rdbeer.pages.iu.edu) as part o f an NSF IGERT on the Dynamics of Brain-Body-Environment Systems in Behavior and Cognition.

 <object data="https://raw.githubusercontent.com/eagmon/eagmon.github.io/master/files/Agmon_CV.pdf" type="application/pdf" width="900" height="900">